 This is how one hymn put it: When peace, like a river, attendeth my way, When sorrows like sea billows roll, Whatever my lot, thou hast taught me to say, It is well, it is well with my soul.

 I never will forget a man called Ed.
 He suddenly found out that he had but days to live and I went to see him at the hospital.
 He greeted me with these words.
 “Pastor, 410.”
 I said, “410?
 What do you want me to do, bring you my 410 shotgun?”
 He said, “No!
 Hymn #410.
 That is what I want played at my funeral.”
 (Jesus lead Thou on).
 Ed had that peace which passes all understanding.
 Instead of fear, instead of despair, to quote another song, he was getting ready to meet the saints!
 He was getting ready for the New Jerusalem!

 As for you and me, this is what St Peter says, “But the day of the Lord will come like a thief.
 The heavens will disappear with a roar; the elements will be destroyed by fire, and the earth and everything done in it will be laid bare.
 Since everything will be destroyed in this way, what kind of people ought you to be?
 You ought to live holy and godly lives as you look forward to the day of God…” So then “May the peace of God, which surpasses all understanding, guard your hearts and your minds in Christ Jesus.”
 Amen!

-If you're interested in peace for yourself, we hope you will drop by our home page before leaving our site.
-The Internet for sure is plentiful with help about every conceivable topic.
-The foregoing is an item we thought might be interesting for peace lovers and those who like to read peace news.
+Note from the Peace Doctor: If you're concerned about peace for yourself, please drop by our home page before you go.
+The Internet surely is loaded with information concerning every kind of topic.
+The foregoing is an item we expect will be interesting for peace lovers and those who follow peace articles.